hpca-uji/PyDTNN/README.md

 ## Introduction

 **PyDTNN** is a light-weight library developed at Universitat Jaume I (Spain) for distributed Deep Learning training and inference that offers an initial starting point for interaction with distributed training of (and inference with) deep neural networks.
-PyDTNN priorizes simplicity over efficiency, providing an amiable user interface which enables a flat accessing curve.
+PyDTNN prioritizes simplicity over efficiency, providing an amiable user interface which enables a flat accessing curve.
 To perform the training and inference processes, PyDTNN exploits distributed inter-process parallelism (via MPI) for clusters and intra-process (via multi-threading) parallelism to leverage the presence of multicore processors and GPUs at node level.
 For that, PyDTNN uses MPI4Py for message-passing, BLAS calls via NumPy for multicore processors and PyCUDA+cuDNN+cuBLAS for NVIDIA GPUs.

 Supported layers: